Evolution of Souls

 We evolve as we learn about humility, simplicity and compassion in all different parts of our soul.
 Wayism is the spiritual Path that combines sacred Knowledge, Spiritual Awareness, a Benevolent mind and a healing lifestyle.

-Below is a graphic depiction of the higher-self and lower self with chakra minds
+Below is a graphic depiction of the higher-self and lower-self with respective chakra minds

 It was however not until the 1st century that the philosophy of The Way came to full bloom in West and East.
 During this era we had Teacher Jesus going about from Egypt to India to teach The Way.

 During that era, the Bhagavad Gita (Hindu) tradition of Bhakti Yoga and several Mahayana (Buddhist) schools embraced the teaching of The Way.Besides those who self-identify as Wayists in the ancient tradition, outside of organized religion.
 Wayists are also found within Christianity, Buddhism, Hinduism and Daoism.

 Wayism is the core upon which organized religions built their empires.

 1) Earth is a school for soul beings.

 2) The purpose of life for incarnated souls on Earth is to learn Wisdom, which is humility, simplicity and compassion

 3) Once sufficient loving-kindness is acquired through this process of enlightenment, the soul is metamorphosed (as a caterpillar is transformed into a butterfly) into a spiritual being—and the soul graduates from the school of soul life.
 The temporary mind-held soul has become an immortal being.